 Basil

-Most of us know this aromatic herb from pesto, pasta sauces, and fresh summer dishes.
-The standard Sweet Basil (Genovese) has many variations in size, flavor, and growth habit.
-There are also distinctive cultivars like lemon basil, Thai basil, cinnamon basil, purple basil, red basil, and holy basil (Tulsi).
-Each brings its own flavor to the kitchen.
-Some are ornamental as well as edible and can even be used in floral arrangements.
-Tulsi basil is also commonly brewed as a fragrant herbal tea.
+Tasty, healthy and easy to grow basil (ocimum basilicum) has a wide range of varieties to choose from.
+Most of us know this aromatic herb commonly used in pesto, pasta sauces and fresh summer dishes.
+The all around standard Sweet Basil (genovese) has many variations itself in size flavor and growth habit.
+But there are also interesting cultivars like Lemon basil Thai basil, Cinnamon basil, Purple basil, Red basal and Holy basil (Tulsi).
+Each of these offers distinctive flavors for use in cooking and garnishes.
+Some are ornamental as well as edible and can be put in floral arrangements.
+Tulsi basil is used to brew a comforting tea.

 Next